-Contractor is registered with the Iowa Department of Revenue, collects, and remits lowa sales and use taxes as required by Iowa Code Chapter 432; or Contractor is not a "retailer" or a "retailer maintaining a place of business in this state" as those terms are defined in lowa Code subsections 423.1(47) and (48) or Contractor is exempt from collection of lowa sales and use and can provide documentation or such exemption on request.
+Contractor is registered with the Iowa Department of Revenue, collects, and remits lowa sales and use taxes as required by Iowa Code Chapter 432; or Contractor is not a "retailer" or a "retailer maintaining a place of business in this state" as those terms are defined in Iowa Code subsections 423.1(47) and (48) or Contracto is exempt from collection of Iowa sales and use and can provide documentation of such exemption on request.

-Livairie s and miej

-[Name e and Title]
+[Nam e and Title]

-Sincer ely,
+Since ely,

-that fraudulent certification may result in the Authority or its representative filing for damages for breach of contract in addition to other remedies available to the Authority.

 Contractor also acknowledges that the Authority can declare the Contractor's Proposal resulting contract void if the above certification is false.
-The Contractor also understand
+The Contractor also understan that fraudulent certification may result in the Authority or its representative filing damages for breach of contract in addition to other remedies available to the Authority.

 such exemption on request.